5 Reasons Why Successful People Wear the Same Clothes Every Day

 Mark Zuckerberg, President Obama, Christopher Nolan, Diane Keaton, Albert Einstein, and many other successful people all have ONE thing in common: they wear the same thing every day.

-When have you seen a picture of Mark Zuckerberg without his daily uniform of jeans, gray t-shirt, and black hoodie?
-The third question is this: why do they do it?
+When have you seen a picture of Mark Zuckerberg without his daily uniform of jeans, a gray t-shirt, and a black hoodie?

 Why do so many successful people choose to have little to no variety in their daily wardrobe?

 As it turns out, there are 5 reasons that successful people don’t vary their wardrobes.

-Research demonstrates that the more decisions a person makes in a short period of time, the less likely it is that each successive decision will be a good one.
+Research demonstrates that the more decisions a person makes in a short period, the less likely it is that each successive decision will be a good one.